English 223, Sections 1&2: Survey of British Literature, 1789-present

 Since this course is the third part of a historical survey, we will pay attention to the historical context as we read each of these authors, and we will pay attention to the way British literature changed through these decades.
 We will become more familiar with the characteristics of the poetry and prose of each period, but we will also pay attention to what makes the work of each of these writers unique.

 English 223 is a required course that may be taken to fulfill the English major.
-We will pay special attention to numbers 1, 2, 4, and 6 of the English Literature Program Learning Objectives listed below, and you will be able to develop and demonstrate these skills in your discussion board responses, formal essays, and final exam:
+We will pay special attention to numbers 1, 2, 4, and 6 of the English Literature Program Learning Objectives listed below, and you will be able to develop and demonstrate these skills in your discussion board responses, formal essay, and final exam:

 1. Skill in critical reading, or the practice of identifying and interpreting the formal, rhetorical, and stylistic features of a text